Twingamerdudes/Website/README.md

 # Website
 This is just my website.
-To run it, just run npm install within the folder.
+To test, just run `npm run`.
-Then run npm run dev.
+After that command is done running, run `npm run dev` or `npm run build`